 - How do you want to make a difference?

 - How do you want to spend your time?

 These questions – and the answers that only you can give – could lead you toward new flavor combinations that give you more satisfaction than you imagined possible.
 And they won’t make your stomach churn with regret a year later.

 The easiest way (for them) to do the deal and the best way (for you) to do the deal are rarely one and the same.
 You are the only person who can live your life (your CPA isn’t going to live it for you).
 So it’s up to you to make sure that the deal that’s crafted works not just on the balance sheet, but for you – in every way possible.

 Your lawyer and banker may not leap for joy at the prospect, but trust me, they’ll deal with it.
 After all, dealing is what they do best, right?

-One last note: You can also engage an outside third party (like my team at JOYN) to help you work through these questions so the deal pros don’t have to.
+You can also engage an outside third party (like my team at JOYN) to help you work through these questions so the deal pros don’t have to.
 It’s never too late to start a conversation, especially because there are ways to generate liquidity long before you start thinking of a sale.
-Learn about our Strategic Liquidity Services or RSVP for our July 14 breakfast for Atlanta business owners.
+Learn about our Strategic Liquidity Services or RSVP for our September 15 lunch for Atlanta business owners.